Example Case Wins

 In all, he was facing 16 years in prison.

-No prison time.
+Result: No prison time.
 We proved that the client could not have done the damage alleged in the first case, and that he had a prescription for the drugs found in his possession.
 All charges in both cases were reduced to misdemeanors, except the firearm charge which was dismissed.

-Charge: Criminal Trespass
+Charge: Domestic Dispute & Criminal Trespass

 State Court Criminal Case.
 Defendant was charged with Criminal Trespass in relation to a Domestic Dispute.

-No jail time; Charges Dismissed pursuant to Pre-Trial Diversion.
+Result: No jail time; Charges Dismissed pursuant to Pre-Trial Diversion.
 Criminal Record Restricted.